 Jeremy and his wife, Eve, has been involved in ministry for over 20 years.
 Jeremy and Eve are the founders of Real Life Ministries, and have pastored non-denominational churches in Henderson and Tyler with a special emphasis on evangelism and “street ministry.”
 They have operated “halfway houses” involved in drug and alcohol addiction rehabilitation.
 Eve sings and speaks in churches throughout the United States and Mexico and has done so since 1991.
 Jeremy and Eve, with the Real Life Ministries team, regularly minister in prisons across Texas.

 Jeremy and Eve live in Tyler, Texas.
-They have four children and six grandchildren.
-Jeremy spends all of his spare time with his family or doing ministry.
+They have four children and six grandchildren and he spends all of his spare time with his family or doing ministry.
 He enjoys mixed martial arts, fishing and kayaking, travel, and cooking.
 Jeremy is not ashamed to admit that he is a Dallas Cowboys fan.

 For almost a decade Edward Estrada has been defending and protecting the rights of those accused of criminal offenses throughout East Texas.
 What makes Mr. Estrada’s practice so unique from others is his successful multicounty practice.
-Mr. Estrada has achieved success for client’s in obtaining acquittals, favorable judgments and dismissals in both misdemeanor and felony cases throughout East Texas.
+Mr. Estrada has achieved success for clients in obtaining acquittals, favorable judgments and dismissals in both misdemeanor and felony criminal cases throughout East Texas and DFW.

-When not representing clients, Mr. Estrada is active in keeping updated with the constant changes in the law.
-He is a maintaining member of the Texas Bar College, an honorary society of Texas lawyers who are among the best trained attorneys in the state. www.texasbarcollege.com Mr. Estrada has been an invited speaker teaching other attorneys how to handle criminal matters with immigration consequences.
-Mr. Estrada is licensed to practice before all state courts in Texas and in the Eastern District of Texas for the United States Federal Court.
+When not representing clients, Mr. Estrada is active in keeping updated with the constant changes in the Texas law.
+He is a maintaining member of the Texas Bar College, an honorary society of Texas lawyers who are among the best trained attorneys in the state. www.texasbarcollege.com Edward Estrada has been an invited speaker teaching other attorneys how to handle criminal case matters with immigration consequences.
+He is licensed to practice law before all state courts in Texas and in the Eastern District of Texas for the United States Federal Court.